benit005/Formate_assimilation_rGlyPvsCBB_Cupriavidus_necator/README.md

 This repository contains the Data, Code and Results indicated in the publication 'Engineered synthetic one-carbon fixation exceeds yield of the Calvin Cycle' (Beau et al. 2025).

-In this publication, we compare the biomass yield reached in the assimilation of formate via the CBB compared to the assimilation of formate via the rGlyP in _Italic Cupiavidus necator_.
+In this publication, we compare the biomass yield reached in the assimilation of formate via the CBB compared to the assimilation of formate via the rGlyP in _Cupiavidus necator_.

-The repository includes the Genome-scale metabolic model of _Italic C. necator_,  RehMBEL1391_sbml_L3V1, adapted from Jahn et al.<sup>1</sup>; the code to calculate the biomass yield and fluxes at each condition, and the corresponding results.
+The repository includes the Genome-scale metabolic model of _C. necator_,  RehMBEL1391_sbml_L3V1, adapted from Jahn et al.<sup>1</sup>; the code to calculate the biomass yield and fluxes at each condition, and the corresponding results.